Frequently Asked Questions

-No other person but you is able to see the name of any other company/person you may be working for when the system checks your availability.
+No one else but you is able to see the name of any other company or event you may be working on when the system checks your availability.
 What goes on outside of the requested availability check is your business only.
 No one but you gets to see how full or empty your calendar is.

-Likewise, if you are completely not available within, or on, the required times, your name simply won’t appear in the availability list, but rather as unavailable.
+Likewise, if you are completely unavailable within, or on the required times, your name simply won’t appear in the availability list, but rather as unavailable, except when Partially Available.

 Yes.
-When a project manager checks availability for their own internal staff, the PM will be very clearly shown a warning when any of their internal staff are finishing or starting another event with 6 hours of this one starting or ending.
-This is so PM’s are aware of the wellbeing of their own staff.
+When a crew logistics person checks availability for their own internal staff, they will be very clearly shown a warning when any of their internal staff are finishing or starting another event within 6 hours of this one starting or ending.
+This is so management is aware of the wellbeing of their own staff.

 Can I request to withdraw from the event once confirmed?

 Yes.
 Within the “My Schedule” section of your event overview page, there is a “Request Withdrawal” button.
 This will manage the process of requesting your need to cancel or withdraw from a confirmed event.
-Your reporting project manager will manually need to remove you.
+The crew logistics person or PM will manually need to remove you.

 What checks do you have in place against any scrupulous company forming an account and gathering freelancer data?

-No company would be able to form an account without our own admin team pre approving the account.
+No company would be able to form an account without our own admin team pre-approving their account.
 Before we authorise the company account we will do our due diligence to ensure the company abides to our privacy and fair use policies.
 This includes making sure they are well known and established within the industry.

 We have integrated Local Crew scheduling and account logins but won’t be enabling this feature while in Beta.
 This is because the system is already very large and we need to ensure all bugs and feature requests are stable before releasing this vitally important feature.